cafkhami/RepData_PeerAssessment1/PA1_template.md

 ## Loading and preprocessing the data
-First we will set the WD and read in the data and set all NA values to 0
+First we will set the WD and read in the data and remove all NA values

 ```r
 setwd("~/coursera/RR/RepData_PeerAssessment1")